Steve-O-Murphy/Portfolio/Readme.md

 Control User Guide

 Upon inheriting this document, I converted it from narrative format to task-based instructions and enhanced it by adding screenshots.
 I created a standard outline for the Reports section, which made it easy to add new report capabilities.
-A PDF is available in the file list at the top of this page.

 ### GraphQL Knowledge article

 I authored the article using markdown.
 I did extensive research and invoked GraphQL queries to understand the subject matter and clearly document it.
-A PDF is available in the file list at the top of this page.